Liquid Leak Detection

 Liquid Leak Detection has been a key part of Ino-Tek’s business since 1996.
 Combined with our Gas Detection Systems, Ino-Tek is a leader in the Design, Installation and Service of these critical Life Safety systems.
 Over 100,000 employees work under the protection of Ino-Tek Gas Detection Systems and Liquid Leak Detection Systems every day.

-Ino-Tek Liquid Leak Detection systems are installed in the chiller rooms of many Commercial and Industrial facilities monitoring for refrigerant leaks.
+Ino-Tek Liquid Leak Detection systems are installed in the chiller rooms of many types of facilities monitoring for refrigerant leaks.
 In many areas where toxic and flammable materials are used and stored, Ino-Tek systems are monitoring for leaks.

 Types of Businesses that Use a Liquid Leak System